Build a more creative and innovative workforce with diversity, equity and inclusion initiatives that can make a company a top employer of choice.

 – HR.com

 The way to improve these statistics is to make DEI a priority rather than treating it as an afterthought.
-Companies must move away from instituting mandatory training—which has been shown to backfire and in some instances, increase prejudice.
-They need to introduce systems, policies, and practices that have the buy-in from employees of all levels.
+Companies looking to improve and sustain diversity are turning to mentoring programs that are formalized and structured.

 Mentoring enhances inclusive workplace culture by fostering knowledge sharing, skill development and networking opportunities across diverse backgrounds.
 It provides personalized support, breaks down biases, and encourages the exchange of diverse perspectives.